shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/tutorial.md

 On the left side of the dialog you will see an item representing the current Maya session.
 Underneath it, you will see a **Publish to Shotgun** child action.
 An additional item representing **All Session Geometry** is shown as a child item of the current session.
 It also has a **Publish to Shotgun** child action.

+{% include info title="Note" content="If the **All Session Geometry** item doesn't show up, ensure that the [Alembic export plugin is enabled](https://support.shotgunsoftware.com/hc/en-us/articles/219039928-Publishing-Alembic-From-Maya#Before%20You%20Begin) in Maya." %}

 Explore the Publish App by clicking on the items on the left side of the tree.
 You'll notice that the items to be acted upon, when selected, allow you to enter a description of what is being published.
 You can also take a screenshot to be associated with the item by clicking the camera icon on the right.

 When you are ready, click the **Publish** button in the bottom right corner to publish the current work file and the teapot geometry.
 Once complete, you can browse to the Teapot Asset in Shotgun to verify that the publish completed successfully.